interNFT/nft-rfc/nft-rfc-008.md

    * Finding a certified Claim Verification Agent to evaluate their claims
    * Ensure the can provide the evidence needed by the Claim Verification Agent
    * etc
-3. Now that the Claim Issuer has collected the necissary pieces to fullfil the NFT issuing authority's criteria they can now provide an initial set of proof of criteria fulfillment to the NFT issuing authority, void of any claim, and receive a capability to mint the NFT specified by the schema from the NFT issuing authority.
+3. Now that the Claim Issuer has collected the necessary pieces to fulfill the NFT issuing authority's criteria they can now provide an initial set of proof of criteria fulfillment to the NFT issuing authority and receive a capability to mint the NFT specified by the schema from the NFT issuing authority.
 This capability allows the Claim Issuer to mint an NFT assuming they provide verifiable proof that the schema criteria has been met.
 4. After the Claim Issuer receives their minting capability they may now begin issuing the claims they will be making.
-Note that this process could and likely will be asynchronos in the a Claim Issuer can start issuing claims prior to any certification process taking place, as long as this does not violate any of the NFT schema's criteria.
+Note that this process could and likely will be asynchronous in the a Claim Issuer can start issuing claims prior to any certification process taking place, as long as this does not violate any of the NFT schema's criteria.
    Some claim examples:
    * Production 1000MWh of solar energy
    * Increased performance of a student by a letter grade over a semester
    * Removal of 50tons of carbon via carbon capture
 5. Once the claims have been issued, the Claim Issuer now begins the process of turning their claims into an NFT.
-This begins by first going through the necissary steps to satisfy the NFT schema criteria and may include:
+This begins by first going through the necessary steps to satisfy the NFT schema criteria and may include:
    * A reference to a certification made by a recognized agency
    * A reference to a cerfied Claim Verification Agent's evaluation of the claim
    * etc
 6. Only after satisfying criteria as denoted by the NFT schema criteria can the Claim Issuer now take the set of data--this being the claim itself and the set of data which satisfies the schema criteria--and use this to mint an NFT.
-7. This NFT can now be governed by the particular NFT requirements (e.g. mintable, tradable, non-fungable, etc) with the NFT issuing authority retaining the right to burn the NFT should any dispute be resolved against the Claim Issuer or any attestations made by the Claim Issuer against the specified NFT schema criteria.
+7. This NFT can now be governed by the particular NFT requirements (e.g. mintable, tradable, immutable, etc) with the NFT issuing authority retaining the right to burn the NFT should any dispute be resolved against the Claim Issuer or any attestations made by the Claim Issuer against the specified NFT schema criteria.